BRPD looking to dramatically increase police presence going into 2020

 An additional 10 officers from other law enforcement agencies are currently going through a lateral police academy.
 And the 2020 police academy currently has 53 recruits going through background checks.

-“So we are confident that before the summer of next year, that we will have one of the largest compliments of police officers, actually boots on the ground, on the streets, out there helping to keep us safe,” Chief Paul said.

-Chief Paul also echoing a message that he’s repeated since taking the position on January 1, 2018.
-He said that community involvement is key in solving and preventing violent crime.
+Chief Paul also said community involvement is key in solving and preventing violent crime.

 “I know for a fact that there are loved ones.
 Someone who’s listening to us right now, someone who going to listen to one of these broadcasts, who knows that someone has communicated of there intent to commit a violent act on someone,” Chief Paul said.